Here are some of the more common questions that are often asked about my counselling service.

 What happens during an introductory call?

 I offer a free 20-minute introductory counselling call, either by phone or online, with no pressure to commit.
-This is a chance for you to ask any questions, get a feel for how I work and see whether counselling with me feels like the right thing for you.
+This is a chance for you to ask any questions.
+You can get a feel for how I work and see whether counselling with me feels right for you.

-Many people feel unsure about what to say or how to begin—especially if they’ve been carrying things alone for a long time.
+Many people feel unsure about what to say.
+They also worry about how to begin.
+This is especially true if they’ve been carrying things alone for a long time.
 That’s completely natural.
-I understand how daunting it can feel to open up and I’ll do my best to help you feel at ease.
+I understand how daunting it can feel to open up.
+I’ll do my best to help you feel at ease.
 There’s no right or wrong way to approach this first conversation.

 If it feels like the right next step, we’ll arrange a time for your first full session.
-I usually reserve the same weekly time slot for each client but I also have some flexibility for those who need it.
+I usually reserve the same weekly time slot for each client.
+Still, I also have some flexibility for those who need it.

 I offer both short-term counselling (6–12 sessions) and longer-term therapy (12+ sessions).
-We’ll work together at a pace that suits you, tailoring the sessions to your unique needs and goals—whether you’re seeking individual counselling in Edinburgh, online therapy, or couples counselling with a partner.
+We’ll work together at a pace that suits you.
+I will tailor the sessions to your unique needs and goals.
+Whether you’re seeking individual counselling in Edinburgh, online therapy, or couples counselling with a partner.

 What happens in the first session?